HimanshuChauhan007/Terrform-Installation-Scripts/README.md

 Install Terraform - https://learn.hashicorp.com/tutorials/terraform/install-cli
 **
-Note – For windows follow the tutorial and then directly jump to step - https://www.youtube.com/watch?v=Cn6xYf0QJME**
+Note – For windows follow the tutorial and then directly jump to working with the code section - https://www.youtube.com/watch?v=Cn6xYf0QJME**

 •	If you’re using MacBook, create a file using $vi terraform.sh
 •	Paste the script code in the file and save by pressing esc [Button] + wq! + Enter [Button]